Speech Denoising by Accumulating Per-Frequency Modeling Fluctuations: Introduction

-Due to these differences, we cannot assume, as is done when applying deep image priors in computer vision, that the output of the network can be used directly.
-Instead, our method tracks the sequence of network outputs during training and observes its behavior.
-A robust spectral mask is obtained, by considering the relative stability of every point in the spectrogram of the signal.

-Our method achieves results that surpass all of the unsupervised literature methods and approach those of the supervised methods.
-Note that similar to most unsupervised methods in the literature, the method observes only the input signal and does not benefit from observing (even in an unsupervised way) other signals in the dataset.
+Our method achieves results that are comparable to the state-of-the-art unsupervised literature methods and approach those of the supervised methods.
+Moreover, our method shows robustness and is applicable in scenarios in which the SOTA method fails.
+Note that similar to most unsupervised methods in the literature, the method observes only the input signal and does not observe other signals in the dataset.

-\section{Related work}
+\subsection{Related work}

-{\bf Unsupervised Noise estimation algorithms\quad} Noise spectrum estimation is a crucial part of speech enhancement systems.
-Traditional noise estimation algorithms are based on similar assumptions, namely that the speech signal contains pauses and low-energy segments where statistics of the noise can be measured, and that the noise is more stationary than the speech signal.
-Noise estimation algorithms can be divided into three main categories: minimal-tracking algorithms~\cite{doblinger95, martin2001}, which find the minimum for each frequency bin using a short time window; time-recursive averaging algorithms~\cite{cohen2002mcra, cohen2003imcra,sørensen2005, rangachari2006}, which average over time in order to provide the noise estimation; and histogram-based algorithms~\cite{hirsch1995}, in which the amplitude histogram is calculated for different frequency bands and the noise power is assumed to be the most occurring value.
+{\bf Unsupervised Noise estimation algorithms\quad} Traditional noise estimation algorithms typically assume that the speech signal contains pauses and low-energy segments where statistics of the noise can be measured, and that the noise is more stationary than the speech signal.
+The algorithms can be divided into three main categories: minimal-tracking algorithms~\cite{doblinger95, martin2001}, which find the minimum for each frequency bin using a short time window; time-recursive averaging algorithms~\cite{ephraim1985lsa, cohen2002mcra, cohen2003imcra,sørensen2005, rangachari2006}, which average over time in order to provide the noise estimation; and histogram-based algorithms~\cite{hirsch1995}, in which the noise power is assumed to be the most occurring value in the amplitude histogram.

 The estimated a-priori SNR of the noise signal is then used as an input for one of a few classical speech enhancement algorithms.
-These algorithms multiply the original signal with a gain calculated from the a-priori SNR, either by a direct element-wise application, as in the Wiener filter, or using a regularization over the time-freqeuncy domain.
+These algorithms multiply the original signal with a gain calculated from the a-priori SNR, either directly, as in the Wiener filter, or using a regularization over the time-freqeuncy domain as described in ~\cite{ephraim1985lsa}.

-{\bf Supervised Noise estimation algorithms\quad} Supervised speech denoising algorithms observe, during training, both the noisy sample and the underlying clean samples and learn to map from noisy samples to clean samples.
-The SEGAN method~\cite{pascual2017segan} employs an encoder-decoder architecture, which is trained with an additional GAN loss~\cite{gan}.